Max Fried improves to 6-0 as Braves beat Red Sox 6-3

 Mark Melancon got the final three outs for his seventh save in eight chances.

-With the score tied at 2-2 in the fifth, the Braves loaded the bases against starter Colten Brewer (0-3) before Riley’s triple off the top of a low wall down the right-field line.
+With the score tied at 2-2 in the fifth, the Braves loaded the bases against starter Colten Brewer (0-3) before Riley’s triple off the top of a low wall down the right-field line on the second pitch from reliever Phillips Valdez.

+“I forgot how low it was down there,” Riley said.
+“I thought it was foul at first.
+I was lucky to get a triple.”

 Duvall’s homer left Fenway Park and tied it in the fourth after Fried balked home a run.